AaronDovTurkel/TalmudicClockApp/README.md

 ## Usage

-The "Talmudic Clock App' opens with basic page info and instructions.
-Clicking the "exit" button renders the analog-clock interface.
+<p align="center">The "Talmudic Clock App' opens with basic page info and instructions.
+Clicking the "exit" button
+renders the analog-clock interface.
 As described in the info section, this clock displays the "talmudic hour".
-The Talmud uses "temporal hours" ("Shaos Zmanios" in Hebrew) which are one twelfth of the day (sunrise to sunset) and night (sunset to sunrise) to calculate correct prayer times.
+The Talmud uses "temporal hours" ("Shaos Zmanios" in Hebrew) which are one twelfth of the day (sunrise to sunset) and night (sunset to sunrise) to calculate correct prayer times.</p>

 Clicking on the settings gear <p><img display="inline" width=5% src="https://github.com/AaronDovTurkel/TalmudicClockApp/blob/master/project_images/steampunk-gear-clock.png"></p> (located at the bottom-right
 of the view-port) will display a list of new options.